Becoming a provider of listings¶

 Note

-You must use the ACCOUNTADMIN role or a role granted the CREATE DATA EXCHANGE LISTING privilege to complete these steps.
+You must use the ACCOUNTADMIN role or a role granted the CREATE DATA EXCHANGE LISTING privilege to set up a provider profile.

 1. Sign in to Snowsight.

-2. In the left navigation bar, select Data » Provider Studio.
+2. In the navigation menu, select Data Products » Provider Studio.

 3. In Provider Studio, select Profiles.